-A Brief History of American Catholic Legal Education: The Arc of an Uncertain Identity, in Through a Clearer Lens: American Law from a Catholic Perspective (Ronald J. Rychlak ed., Scarecrow Press, forthcoming 2014) (with John M. Breen).
+A Brief History of American Catholic Legal Education: The Arc of an Uncertain Identity, in American Law from a Catholic Perspective: Through a Clearer Lens 27 (Ronald J. Rychlak ed., Rowman & Littlefield Press, 2015) (with John M. Breen).

 Originalism’s Limits: Interposition, Nullification, and Secession, in Union and States’ Rights: 150 Years After Sumter, Interposition, Nullification, and Secession (Neil H. Cogon ed., Univ. of Akron Press, 2013)

-Mark Strasser, Religion, Education and the State: An Unprincipled Doctrine in Search of Moorings (Ashgate 2011), 55 J. of Church and State 353 (forthcoming 2013) (book review)
+Mark Strasser, Religion, Education and the State: An Unprincipled Doctrine in Search of Moorings (Ashgate 2011), 55 J. of Church and State 353 (2013) (book review)

 Richard Thompson Ford, Rights Gone Wrong: How Law Corrupts the Struggle for Equality (Farrar, Straus and Giroux 2011), Library of Law and Liberty (2012)

 Bradley C.S.
 Watson, Living Constitution, Dying Faith: Progressivism and the New Science of Jurisprudence (ISI Books 2009), First Things, Jan.
 2010, at 59-60